- Sire-Dam -

 On his first start of 2017 he failed to make an impact in the Al Quoz Sprint at Meydan.
 The softish ground was not ideal for him and he injured muscles.

-He got firmly back on track when a close third behind The Tin Man and Tasleet in the Diamond Jubilee Stakes at Royal Ascot.
+He got firmly back on track when a close third behind The Tin Man and Tasleet in the Diamond Jubilee Stakes at Royal Ascot, and followed that with an excellent second to Harry Angel when defending his July Cup crown.

 BCS Career statistics